 Simply click the "Invite" option.
 They'll immediately receive an alert (and an email) encouraging them to apply, with a link to your casting call automatically included.

-You can also click on the "Invite" icon on the bottom of any applicant card:
+You can also click on the "Invite" button on the bottom of any applicant card:

 There is also a way to invite outside talent to apply to a role that you have posted from within your Application Manager.
 For information about that, please click here.